Skip to content

 Performance Filters

-Performance results obtained from different runs can be filtered using result filter on the toolbar.
+Performance results obtained from different runs can be filtered using the results filter on the toolbar.

 clip0061

-You can open the Results Filter dialogs by pressing button.
+You can open the Results Filter dialog by pressing the button.

 clip0062

-• Platform is a combination of hardware – OS.
-Hardware is passed by a user script, OS is determined by Rapise automatically.
-E.g. hardware1 – Microsoft Windows 8.1 Pro.
+• Platform – a combination of hardware and OS.
+Hardware is passed by a user script; OS is determined automatically by Rapise.
+E.g., hardware1 – Microsoft Windows 8.1 Pro.

-• Script is a combination of script name and time stamp.
-E.g.
+• Script – a combination of script name and timestamp.
+E.g.,

 • clip0063